inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 ## Testing

-1. I wrote a unit test that checks response status code and correctness of time
+1. I wrote an unit test that checks response status code and correctness of time

 2. I conducted manual testing in browser to check that page updates correctly and looks properly